wilsonmar/wilsonmar.github.io/_posts/2018-07-15-salesforce-onboarding.md

    ![sf-trailhead-menu-656x93-14546](https://user-images.githubusercontent.com/300046/43597098-4ef1c3ba-963e-11e8-91b5-180ab59f41b0.jpg)

-5. Click "Trailmixes".
+5. Click <a target="_blank" href="https://trailhead.salesforce.com/en/trailmixes">Trailmixes</a>.
 Each Trailmix recommends a sequence of single web pages and Trailhead modules.
+At last count there were 60 of them.

 6. Scroll down to click <a target="_blank" href="https://trailhead.salesforce.com/users/00550000006yDdKAAU/trailmixes/get-started-with-trailhead-end-user">Get started with Trailhead</a>.